Near future vs simple future

 Le futur proche est utilisé pour des actions immédiates ou proches, tandis que le futur simple exprime des événements plus lointains.
 Exemple : 'Je vais inviter', 'Je ferai'.

-(The futur proche is used for immediate or near-future actions, while the futur simple expresses events that are further in the future.
-Example: 'Je vais inviter', 'Je ferai'.)
+(The futur proche is used for actions that are immediate or coming soon, while the futur simple expresses events that are farther in the future.
+Example: “Je vais inviter”, “Je ferai”.)

 • Futur proche = aller (conjugated) + infinitive